Bazaar

 Sign up for the Morning Brief email newsletter to get weekday updates from The Weather Channel and our meteorologists.

-Milton will be the fifth hurricane to make landfall in the mainland U.S. in 2024, an impressive number that we don't see very often.
+Milton is the fifth hurricane to make landfall in the mainland U.S. in 2024, an impressive number that we don't see very often.

 The previous four: It started with Category 1 Beryl, which slammed into the Texas coast in early July.